What is the EMC?

 How is transport organised?

 Transport to and from meets is usually by private car.
-We try to keep costs and environmental impact to a minimum by sharing lifts where possible.
-If you can offer a lift/if you need a lift, then, please email the members list or let the meet organiser know.
-Potential new members requiring a lift must advise the meet organiser of this when you book on to a meet as PNMs cannot email the members directly, however, the meet organiser can do this on your behalf.
+We try to keep costs and environmental impact to a minimum by sharing lifts where possible; many of the meet venues are also accessible by public transport.
+If you can offer a lift/if you need a lift, please email the members list or let the meet organiser know.